Giannis Maniatis: Atromitos

 Maniatis was not in Olympiakos' head coach Paulo Bento's plans for the 2016–2017 season and after failing to make a single appearance throughout the first half, his contract was mutually terminated in February 2017.
 Shortly after he signed for the west Athenian club Atromitos on a free transfer for the remainder of the season, with an optional extension clause until June 2018.
 On 12 May 2017, the experienced central midfielder will not continue his career at Atromitos.

 Alanyaspor

 On 29 June 2017, Maniatis signed a 2-year contract with Turkish Süper Lig club Alanyaspor for an undisclosed fee.
 Maniatis argued, in his official club presentation, that he was happy to have come to Alanyaspor and he said, "I will do what is best in the direction of our goals, I hope that I will be useful to Alanyaspor".
-In the Turkish club, he will meet again with his teammate at Greece national football team, Georgios Tzavellas.
+In the Turkish club, he met again with his teammate at Greece, Georgios Tzavellas.
 Since the beginning of January 2018, he was suffered an injury being unable to help his club in the effort to stay in Süper Lig.
 On 8 April 2018, he returned to the squad in a 3–1 home win game against Akhisarspor.
 On 1 September 2018, he scored his first goal with the club after Efecan Karaca's assist sealing a 1–0 home win game against Göztepe S.K.